 - PR, creators, social, SEO and performance marketing now overlap; they need shared planning.

-- PR moments should have a capture plan: branded search, landing pages, retargeting, email and analytics.
+- Planned PR moments should have a readiness plan: discoverability, landing paths, stock, customer service, lawful audience use and analytics.

 - Digital PR should earn authority through real stories, not paid link manipulation.